-If you are able to shadow a doctor in the hospital, either locally or abroad, you may need to follow enhanced safety protocols to prevent transmission.
+If you are able to shadow a doctor in the hospital, either locally or abroad, you will need to follow enhanced safety protocols to prevent transmission.
 Your mentoring doctor will inform you of all guidelines for your program and how you can best protect yourself.

 Personal Protective Equipment is required for all healthcare professionals, which means you should be outfitted with PPE while you are also at the hospital.
-At Global Pre-Meds, we provide all professional PPE for the students and doctors to ensure the best possible protection.
+At Global Pre-Meds, we provide professional PPE for all the students and doctors to ensure the best possible protection.
 Make sure you ask your mentoring doctor if you have any questions regarding proper use and care.

 Wash your hands.
 We all know this.
 If you’re working in the hospital, you will be washing them even more often.
 Observe your mentoring doctor to learn about sanitizing and disinfecting procedures.

-Health care workers are on the frontlines of the coronavirus pandemic everyday.
+Health care workers are on the front lines of the coronavirus pandemic every day.
 They are the ones to watch and learn from when it comes to keeping yourself safe from COVID-19.